 Students two years of high school French (level II or higher) desiring to continue in French should register for FRE102 (Fall).
 Students with three or more years of French at the high school level who feel reasonably comfortable with the language should enroll in FRE201 (Spring).
 Students who have successfully completed 200-level courses will not be allowed to take100-level courses.
 Exceptions to this policy must be approved by the department chair.
 (This policy applies to students who have taken language courses at Georgetown or another college or university.)

-Program Contact: Professor John Henkel Type: Minor Core Courses 9 hours Elective Courses 9 hours Total
+Program Contact: Professor John Henkel

 Students who test out of FRE201 must complete an additional three hours of electives to reach the required 18 hours.